Quantifying the homology of periodic cell complexes: Background and Notation

 \subsection{Homology and the Fundamental Group}

-For an abelian group $G$ we denote that $N$ is a subgroup of $G$ by $N<G$ or $N\leq G$.
-For some $N\leq G$, recall that the index of $N$ in $G$ is the cardinality of the quotient group $G/N$ and we denote this by $[G:N]$.
+For a group $G$ we denote that $N$ is a subgroup of $G$ by $N<G$ or $N\leq G$.
+For a normal subgroup $N\leq G$, recall that the index of $N$ in $G$ is the cardinality of the quotient group $G/N$ and we denote this by $[G:N]$.

 Given a cell complex $K$, $\pi_1(K,v)$ denotes the fundamental group of $K$ with basepoint at $v$.
-If the choice of basepoint is understood or is arbitrary (up to connected component), then we will write $\pi_1(K)$.
+If the choice of basepoint is understood or is arbitrary (up to connected component), then we will write $\pi_1(K)$ for convenience.
+The commutator subgroup $[\pi_1(K), \pi_1(K)]$ is defined as the group \emph{generated} by elements of the form $[a,b] = aba^{-1}b^{-1}$.
+It is straightforward to show that this subgroup is normal in $\pi_1(K)$ and the quotient group $\pi_1(K)/ [\pi_1(K), \pi_1(K)]$ is called its abelianization.